freebsd/freebsd-src/lldb/docs/design/overview.rst

 This module contains the lowest layers of LLDB.
-A lot of these classes don't really have anything to do with debugging -- they are just there because the higher layers of the debugger use these clasess to implement their functionality.
-Others are data structures used in many other parts of the debugger (TraceOptions).
-Most of the functionality in this module could be useful in an application that is not a debugger; however, providing a general purpose C++ library is an explicit non-goal of this module.
+A lot of these classes don't really have anything to do with debugging -- they are just there because the higher layers of the debugger use these classes to implement their functionality.
+Others are data structures used in many other parts of the debugger.
+Most of the functionality in this module could be useful in an application that is not a debugger; however, providing a general purpose C++ library is an explicit non-goal of this module..

 This module provides following functionality: